shahroudy/NTURGB-D/README.md

 ### Sample codes

 We have provided some MATLAB codes [here](https://github.com/shahroudy/NTURGB-D/tree/master/Matlab) to demonstrate how to read the skeleton files, map them to other modalities (RGB, depth, and IR frames), and visualize the skeleton data.
-These codes are suitable for both "NTU RGB+D" and "NTU RGB+D 120".
+The [codes](https://github.com/shahroudy/NTURGB-D/tree/master/Matlab) are suitable for both "NTU RGB+D" and "NTU RGB+D 120".

 ### Action Classes